Kanakjr/StreamlitResumeGenius/app/resume_md/main.md

 #### PwC U.S. Advisory
 ##### **Senior Associate - Innovation Hub** | June 2022 – Present | Mumbai, IN
+- Spearheaded multiple production GenAI Enterprise application - including Chat Assited search (retrieval-augmented generation), Chat Insights (Statistics backed Agent on Structured Data), Supervised Content Creation and other SME Chatbots.
+Leveraging Azure Infrastructure like Cognitive Search, CosmoDB, App insights etc.
-- Led the development of InsightsGen, a Gen AI-driven accelerator, enabling streamlined data analysis with contextually relevant insights and visualizations using Natural Language, enhancing decision-making processes.
+- Led the development of InsightsGen, a GenAI accelerator, enabling data analysis with contextually relevant insights and visualizations using NLP, enhancing decision-making.
 This resulted in multiple client engagement wins for the firm.
-- Developed various chatbots, agents, and LLM chains for use cases such as DocQnA and retrieval-augmented generation.
 - Filed 2 Patents for designed algorithms.
-- Collaborated on ChatPWC, a project that reimagines how enterprises interact with their data, securely integrating with GenAI models to transform private data and documents into a strategic advantage.
+- Collaborated on ChatPWC, a project that reimagines how enterprises interact with their data, integrating GenAI models to transform private data into a strategic advantage.

 ##### **Associate - Innovation Hub** | Dec 2020 – June 2022 | Mumbai, IN
 - Developed a Graph-based anomaly detection system for Azure IAM roles, resulting in a 20% reduction in unauthorized access incidents.